tudor-malene/Easygrid/README.md

 - other grid implementations ( like TreeGrid , Yui datatable)
 - users should be able to select the columns they want to see ( & store these settings)
-- other export formats and more export options
 - selection widget extended to other grids
 - selection widget with multiple selection
 - scaffolding templates